Written by Consumer Protection BC’s enforcement inspector

 What is a direct sales contract?

-- Work on your home or property such as tree work, window cleaning, or driveway paving
+- Someone comes to your door to see if you need work on your home or property such as tree work, window cleaning, or driveway paving

-- The sale of a specific item such as a vacuum cleaner
+- Someone comes to your door and is selling a specific item such as a vacuum cleaner

 If your contract is a direct sales contract, the Consumer Contracts Regulation specifies how much a business is allowed to charge for a deposit.